-Towards the bottom there’s a small silvery Edifier insignia, and when removed, the woofer, soft dome tweeter and bass reflex port becomes visible, completely changing the look of the speaker.
+Towards the bottom there’s a small silvery Edifier insignia, and when removed, the woofer, soft dome tweeter and bass reflex port becomes visible.

 On the bottom there’s 4 small feet for added stability, and over on the back there’s a bass and volume knob for additional control over your sound.

 There’s also 2 RCA inputs for connecting to your TV and/or your PC.